Evergreen Parisse set to join the 500 club

 It will be his fourth season since retiring as Italy’s perennial captain, one which will take him far into his 40th year.
 The same can be said of Richard Wigglesworth and his new Leicester team-mate Jimmy Gopperth but neither is as close to 500 as Parisse.

-If he stays in one piece, he will probably overtake O'Callaghan at the top of the pile.
-The genial Irish Lion from Cork played more games of Rugby Union in the professional era than anyone.
+If he stays in one piece, he will probably overtake O’Callaghan at the top of the pile.
+The genial Irish Lion from Cork played more games of in the professional era than anyone.

-While the majority were for Munster and Ireland, O'Callaghan will long be remembered around for his last match, the resounding win over which saved the Warriors from relegation four years ago.
+While the majority were for Munster and Ireland, O’Callaghan will long be remembered around Worcester for his last match, the resounding win over which saved the Warriors from relegation four years ago.

-Simon Shaw's career stretched to 528 matches for , Wasps, Toulon, England and the Lions to within a few months of his 40th birthday.
+Simon Shaw’s career stretched to 528 matches for Bristol, , Toulon, England and the Lions to within a few months of his 40th birthday.
 He began as a 17-year-old when amateurism, in the home countries if not everywhere else, had five years to run.

 Ian Gough built his colossal total in the service of five clubs over 17 years –